ctglab/ENEO/docs/index.md

 ## Executing the pipeline

-If you're running the pipeline using an HPC cluster, we provided detailed execution profiles for both SLURM and SGE schedulers under the `workflow/profile` directory and the relative instruction in the [dedicated section](https://ctglab.github.io/ENEO/hpc).
+If you're running the pipeline using an HPC cluster, we provided detailed execution profiles for SLURM schedulers under the `workflow/profile` directory and the relative instruction in the [dedicated section](https://ctglab.github.io/ENEO/hpc).

 Alternatively, you can run the pipeline locally, using the following command: